A few Common Names: Knitbone, boneset,

 Comfrey is a fantastic herb from skin to bone.
 It works wonders at healing cuts and bruises.
 It soothes sore joints and muscles.
 It has been known to speed the healing of broken bones.
 Make sure all wounds are clean and free of signs of infection before using comfrey.
 It can heal the skin right over infection and debris causing an abscess if you are not careful.

-If you want to dig deeper into Comfrey be sure to sign up for the Melissa and Yarrow Membership and check it out under Herbal Plant Profiles.
+If you want to dig deeper into Comfrey be sure to sign up for your garden, your herbs and learn to grow your own.

 How have I used Comfrey?